mahra500/Addition-service/README.md

 - Clone the repository
 - Build image using "docker build -t addition-service:1.0.0 ."
 - Run image using "docker run -p 5000:5000 addition-service:1.0.0"
+- Use postman or your broswer tab to get the sum of two numbers